 I recommend making a double batch of muffins and storing them in them in a bread box, refrigerator or freezer.
 (More on storing and freezing muffins below.)

-How to store muffins?
+How to store recipes for lemon muffins?

 Proper food storage is just as important and the baking itself!